All Episodes

 It's a great book, great read, inspired Greg to even become a lawyer.

-And of course, he's a Fox News analyst, he's been part of our great coverage, uh exposing and being vindicated on the Russia hoax, uh, and now exposing the Biden family syndicate.
+He's been part of our great coverage, exposing and being vindicated on the Russia hoax and now exposing the Biden family syndicate.

-I know we haven't had time to talk about it this week, but we'll get back to it, I'm sure at some point.
+I know we haven't had time to talk about it this week, but we'll get back to it, I'm sure, at some point.

-But anyway, I didn't know this that he was a war correspondent.
+But anyway, I didn't know this, that he was a war correspondent, correspondent, the second antifada, and he was reporting from Israel from Gaza.

 I don't say it the right way.